ARTICLE BY LANA

 A green alternative with a variety of applications

 Because of their versatility, LED lights have found their use in many different areas.
-From gaming and entertainment to the transportation industry to residential lighting, LED lights present a green alternative with a wide range of applications.
+From gaming and entertainment to the transportation industry to residential lighting, LED lights represent a green alternative with a wide range of applications.
 Their ability to perform specific lighting tasks has also made them a reliable go-to lighting solution for spotlights, accent lamps, security signals, and lighting signs.

 The manufacturing process of LED lighting is also environmentally conscious.
-Unlike the traditional lighting sources that are made using mercury, LED lighting does not contain toxic elements harmful to the environment.
+Unlike traditional lighting sources that are made using mercury, LED lighting does not contain toxic elements harmful to the environment.

 Once the time comes for you to replace your LED lights, you don’t have to worry about them posing a danger to the environment.
 The fact that they are made of non-toxic materials means they’re 100% recyclable, making them perfectly Earth-friendly.

 Here is a brief snippet from the renewable energy aggregator and energy provider Arcadia about the various benefits of LEDs>>>

 "LEDs use much less energy than incandescent bulbs because diode light is much more efficient, power-wise, than filament light.LED bulbs use more than 75% less energy than incandescent lighting.
 At low power levels, the difference is even larger.
 Bright LED flood lamps use only 11 to 12 watts while creating a light output comparable to a 50-watt incandescent bulb.